TataneCode/casbin-minimal-api/ClientApp/README.md

 ### Notes

-Tests include a lightweight typing test for `StuffService`.
+Tests include a lightweight typing test for `StuffClient`.
 For richer HTTP tests, provide mocks for `HttpClient` or switch to Angular's `provideHttpClientTesting` once added.

 ## Running end-to-end tests